10. Textile Scaffold¶

 Results:

-I expected the panels to dry into a stronger material that I could sew into a 3D shape.
-However, after three days they were still soft, probably due to wool’s natural properties and composition chose for this experiment.
+I expected the panels to dry into a stronger material, but after three days they were still soft, probably due to wool’s natural properties.

-Update +1 week: Now that the material is completely dry, it has become more rigid, and each square resembles a thin, small panel.
-I can use them as they are (as coasters for example) or combine them to create larger objects.
-A proposal will follow soon.
+Update +1 week: Once the material was completely dry, it became more rigid, and each square now resembles a thin, small panel.
+They can be used individually (for example, as coasters) or combined to create larger objects.

 To shape the net, I used a leftover laser-cut wooden board and secured the net with four screws after spraying it with the calcium solution, leaving it to dry overnight.